MatiasBastarrica/chat-app-css-illustration/README.md

 ### What I learned

-I got used to working with positioned elements.
+I was able to easily position the background elements using absolute positioning.

 ### Continued development